Paul DePodesta

-Paul DePodesta (born December 16, 1972) is an American football executive and former baseball executive who is the chief strategy officer of the Cleveland Browns of the National Football League (NFL).
-He previously served as a front-office assistant for the Cleveland Indians, Oakland Athletics, and New York Mets.
-DePodesta was also general manager of the Los Angeles Dodgers.
-He is also known for his appearance in the book and movie Moneyball about his early career as an assistant with the Oakland Athletics.
+Paul DePodesta (born December 16, 1972) is an American sports executive who is the president of baseball operations of the Colorado Rockies of Major League Baseball (MLB).
+He has previously served as a front office assistant in MLB for the Cleveland Indians, Oakland Athletics and New York Mets, and as a general manager for MLB's Los Angeles Dodgers.
+He has also served as the chief strategy officer for the Cleveland Browns of the National Football League (NFL).
+He is also known for his appearance in the book and movie Moneyball about his early career as an assistant with the Athletics.

 Early life

-DePodesta is a native of Alexandria, Virginia, where he grew up with Thad Levine.
+DePodesta was born on December 16, 1972, in Alexandria, Virginia.
+He grew up with Thad Levine.
 He attended Episcopal High School ('91) and then Harvard University, where he played baseball and football and graduated in 1995 with a degree in economics.
-He has worked for the Baltimore Stallions of the Canadian Football League and the Baltimore Bandits of the American Hockey League.
+He began his career as a sports executive with an internship for the Baltimore Stallions of the Canadian Football League in 1995.